msoniisg/notes/README.md

 - build arguments in docker
 - what is default path of docker
 - how to change default path of docker
+- different types of networks
+- different types of storage drivers

 ## CICD/Jenkins/Azure Devops